tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/provisioning.md

 You may need to re-run this command if Vagrant needed to install plugins.

 You may also be prompted for a password if the `vagrant-hostmanager` plugin is making changes to the `/etc/hosts` file on your host machine.

-You can avoid being prompted for a password by
-[configuring passwordless sudo](https://github.com/devopsgroup-io/vagrant-hostmanager#passwordless-sudo)
+> **WARNING**: Never edit a sudoers file with a regular text editor!
+Always use the visudo command instead!

-for the command used by this plugin.
+You can avoid being prompted for a password by [configuring passwordless sudo](https://github.com/devopsgroup-io/vagrant-hostmanager#passwordless-sudo) for the command used by this plugin.
+Make sure you use `visudo` to edit this sudoers file to ensure you don't leave the sudoers configuration in a broken state.

 ## Production Environment